\\\ Tests And Scans

 A chelation programme was put in place immediately.

 The patient had informed NHS clinicians for years that the oral cavity was suspected as the root cause, even suggesting the problem to be located in the LR jaw region due to the comprehensive metal detection tests that were frequently being recorded pinpointing this location.
 NHS clinicians ignored the patient, where one clinician even stated “metal detectors don’t work!”.

-With this new evidence of metal toxicity, the patient in consultation with the Chiropractor underwent more specialised dental ingestion tests called Melisa®
+With this new evidence of metal blood toxicity testing, the patient in consultation with the Chiropractor underwent more specialised dental ingestion tests including the Melisa® test.

 Consultations with senior NHS toxicologists eventually admitted –

 - They were not trained in chronic dental ingestion procedures (and were not aware of the Melisa® test).